openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md

 func getEncoded(): DataBlob
 ```

-**Function:** Synchronous method to obtain the byte stream of key data.
+**Description:** Synchronous method to obtain the byte stream of key data.
 The key can be a symmetric key, public key, or private key.
-The public key format complies with ASN.1 syntax, X.509 specification, and DER encoding format.
-The private key format complies with ASN.1 syntax, PKCS#8 specification, and DER encoding method.
+The public key format complies with ASN.1 syntax, X.509 specifications, and DER encoding format.
+The private key format complies with ASN.1 syntax, PKCS#8 specifications, and DER encoding mode.

 > **Note:**
 >